 We also represent employees who blow the whistle on fraud.
 To learn more, go to Fight Fraud Find Justice.

-Our DC employee discrimination lawyers represent clients who have experienced race discrimination during their employment at major corporations, such as Lockheed, and while serving public, such as working for the Fire Department of New York.
+Our employee discrimination lawyers represent clients who have endured race discrimination during their employment at major corporations, such as Lockheed, and while serving the public, such as working for the Fire Departments in New York and Chicago.

-Mehri & Skalet continues this tradition of advancing racial justice in the workplace to this day.
-In addition to class actions, the firm represents African-American employees in confidential settlement negotiations with their employers.
-The firm negotiates monetary relief for our clients as well as changes to employers’ policies and practices to address the allegations of race discrimination and improve the workplace for all employees.
+Mehri & Skalet continues this tradition of advancing racial justice in the workplace.
+In addition to class actions, the firm represents African American employees in confidential settlement negotiations with their employers.
+The firm negotiates monetary relief for our clients as well as changes to employers’ policies and practices to address manifestations of race discrimination and improve the workplace for all employees.
 Click here to learn more.